cucumber/cucumber-jvm/wire/README.md

-# Cucumber-Java-Wire
+# Cucumber-Wire

 ## Background

 Cucumber-Java can be used in conjunction with a runner (such as JUnit) to write feature steps and run tests solely in Java.

-Cucumber-Wire can be used with Cucumber-CPP to write tests in C++ and use Cucumber to run your feature files integrated using the wire protocol.
+The [Wire protocol][wire-protocol] can be used with Cucumber-CPP to write tests in C++ and use Cucumber to run your feature files integrated using the wire protocol.

 ## What this library provides

 There are cases where you will want to orchestrate tests of a library which is implemented in both C++ and Java.
-Cucumber-Java-Wire is a port of the Cucumber-CPP implementation (with obvious language-specific differences) and supports running Java feature steps using the wire protocol.
+Cucumber-Wire is a port of the Cucumber-CPP implementation (with obvious language-specific differences) and supports running Java feature steps using the wire protocol.